intel/openvino-ai-plugins-gimp/Docs/user_guide_for_windos_users.md

 >Notes: This section runs `SD-1.5 Square (512x512)` as an example.

-With previous section, the GIMP AI plugins with OpenVINO Backend is installed and you can execute stable diffusion in GIMP.
+With previous section, the GIMP AI plugins with OpenVINO™ Backend is installed and you can execute stable diffusion in GIMP.
 This session will guide you to execute Stable-Diffusion in GIMP.

 ## Execute GIMP

-To make GIMP AI plugins with OpenVINO Backend can work with GIMP, please choose one of below two methods to execute it.
+To make GIMP AI plugins with OpenVINO™ Backend can work with GIMP, please choose one of below two methods to execute it.

 ### Execute by commands in cmd prompt